thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

   # (Optional, default empty) Array of Header Icon Links to display on top right
   [[params.geekdocHeaderIconLinks]]
+  # (Required) the icon name, will be displayed as alt text
+  name = "GitHub"
   # (Required) the link URL
   href = "https://github.com/thegeeklab/hugo-geekdoc"
+  # (Required) the SVG icon name, see Icon Sets page for options
+  icon = "gdoc_github"
   # (Optional, default empty) the link target, use "_blank" to open link in new window
   target = "_blank"
-  # (Required) the SVG icon name, see Icon Sets page for options
-  icon = "gdoc_github"
 ```

 {{< /tab >}}